geeofree/kalendaryo/README.md

 #### #selectedDate
 <pre><b>type:</b> Date</pre>

 Is the state for the *selected date* on the component.
 By convention, you should only change this when the calendar you're building receives a date selection input from the user, *i.e.* selecting a day on the calendar.
-Defaults to today's date if [startCurrentDateAt](#startcurrentdateat) prop is not set.
+Defaults to today's date if [startSelectedDateAt](#startselecteddateat) prop is not set.

 ### Props
 #### #startCurrentDateAt